 Using Custom CSS for advanced customisation

 Custom CSS is an advanced feature that gives you finer control over the look and feel of your blog.
-You can change fonts, colors, adjust spacing, hide elements and more.
+You can change fonts, colours, adjust spacing, hide elements and more.

 New to Custom CSS?
 Try the Theme Garden first – it has curated CSS templates you can preview and apply with one click, no coding required.